About the Long-Term Care Ombudsman Program in Oregon

 Advisory Committee who are appointed by the Governor, legislative

-Care Advisory Committee Member photos, bios, and their statewide representations can be found here:
+Care Advisory Committee Member contact information, photos, bios, and their statewide representations can be found here: